 Virtual Grief Support Group

 The Samaritans, Inc. hosts SafePlace Meetings from 6:30 to 8 p.m. on Tuesday, Wednesday and Thursday evenings.
 For the time being, they are being held via Zoom.

-These meetings are open for anyone who has lost a loved one to suicide to connect with others who have experienced a similar loss.
+These meetings are open for anyone who has lost a loved one to suicide in order to connect with others who have experienced a similar loss.

 Visit https://samaritanshope.org for more information, including a link to register.